 This is true for a variety of reasons that underpin, the idea espoused at the beginning of this piece, namely that Human Capital and creativity are core sources of advantage.
 The argument for this is simple-yet-powerful.

-Second, given the infinitude not only of ideation and creativity, but of consumer behavior, the acts of “human understanding and empathy” is not matchable by machine.
+Second, given the infinitude not only of ideation and creativity but of consumer behavior, the acts of “human understanding and empathy” are not matchable by machines.
 Given that most businesses require products and services that humans, with their seemingly infinite frailties, variations in taste, and temporal behavioral changes, have to buy, the human-to-human connection prevails as the most important source of inspiration.
-Creativity and empathy provide the motive force, while ML creates the scale and speed required in the modern enterprise.
+Creativity and empathy provide the motive force, while ML creates the scale and speed required in modern enterprise.
 Both are necessary while neither is sufficient.

 Third, much of business is built on relationships and not optimal transactions.
 This point requires no explanation.

 Fourth, since presumably, ML is an “equalizer” insofar as any relatively solvent organization can pay for platforms that are ML-enabled, people are the differentiator, not systems.

 Great organizations emphasize and laud Human Capital but also provide humans with the tools required for massive operational success.
 ML is just such a tool and when put in the hands of great teams, is the source of sustainable advantage.